Ralim/IronOS/Documentation/DebugMenu.md

 - This is used by Irons that have an ID and serial number to help check if the iron is authentic.
 All Pinecil V1 show the same ID number as this is the number programmed into the MCU.
 - The new Pinecil V2 released Aug.
 2, 2022 now uses BL706, which enables generating a unique ID/Serial number to every iron.
 This can be used to verify your Pinecil authenticity [here](https://pinecil.pine64.org/).

-### UpTime
+### Time

-This just shows how many deciseconds the unit has been powered for.
+This is just uptime, and shows how many deciseconds the unit has been powered for.

 ### Move

 This is the last timestamp of movement.
-When the iron is moved, this should update to match the time field (one before in the menu).
+When the iron is moved, this should update to match the Time field (previous menu item).
 This can be used for checking performance of the movement detection code.

 ### ACC